DenizenScript/Denizen-Beginners-Guide/source/guides/put-it-together/item-quest.md

 This may be easier to read within [the script editor](/guides/first-steps/script-editor) than on this webpage.

+Here's a [Script Pastebin Link](https://paste.denizenscript.com/View/89670) for the sample script below.

 ```dscript_green
 # | To use this script:
 # /npc create Questy McQuestface